urql-graphql/urql/.changeset/chatty-mice-join.md

 '@urql/vue': minor
 ---

-Refactor composable functions with care of reactivity to fix possible memory leaks
+Refactor composable functions with a focus on avoiding memory leaks and Vue best practices